+RESEARCH AREAS: Professor Dikomitis is a medical anthropologist currently working on mental health, global health, migrants and refugees, medical education, primary care and public health projects in different countries around the globe.
 After completing significant ethnographic work on refugee issues and displacement, Professor Dikomitis expanded her research beyond social anthropology to engage with timely issues in medical anthropology, health services research and global health.
 Her work is characterised by generating bridges between radically different academic disciplines, in creativity with the arts and genuine community engagement that fosters equity, diversity and inclusion.
-She published over 80 peer-reviewed publications, including a monograph and edited volumes.
+She published over 100 peer-reviewed publications, including a monograph and edited volumes.
 Strongly committed to communicating science publicly, she curated several exhibitions and podcasts, and regularly writes for non-academic audiences.
+She is currently leading or co-leading global health projects in Brazil, Ethiopia, India, Pakistan, the Philippines and Sri Lanka.
+She has carried out substantial ethnographic fieldwork in several of these countries, as well as in Cyprus, Belgium, and the UK.
+Her research is situated at the intersection of medicine, development studies, social science and humanities.

 ORI Principal Investigator (NIHR £3,016,308)